codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

   Hybrid GitOps installation requires a cluster without Argo project CRDs.
   You can handle Argo project CRDs outside the chart, or as recommended, adopt the CRDs to be managed by the GitOps Runtime Helm release.
 See [Argo project CRDs](/#argo-project-crds).

-* Image overrides for registries
+* Image overrides for private registries
   If you use private registries, you need to override specific image values for the different subcharts and container images.
-  We developed a utility to help override image values for GitOps Runtimes.
+  We have a utility to help override image values for GitOps Runtimes.
 The utility creates `values` files that match the structure of the subcharts, allowing you to easily replace image registries.
 During chart installation, you can provide these `values` files to override the images, as needed.
   For more details, see the [README](https://github.com/codefresh-io/gitops-runtime-helm/blob/airgapped-scripts-and-rootless/charts/gitops-runtime/README/){:target="\_blank"}.